A Solution for Two Sisters

 That's when Family Support for Children with Disabilities (FSCD) referred the Kiens to Entrust.
 "Overall, we were thinking 'this might work,'" says Deb.
 "We were hopeful."

-Since they joined Entrust, Deb says the girls are finally getting the type of counselling they need.
-“The staff is following up on the counsellor’s recommendations, and we see changes from there.”
+Since they joined residential group homes for youth, Deb says the girls are finally getting the type of behavioural consultations they need.
+"The staff is following up on the counsellor's recommendations, and we see changes from there."

 Deb feels Entrust is different from other care facilities because they adjust their approach when their clients' behaviour changes.
 "They'll get one thing corralled, and then something else comes up, so they adapt their programs."

-In addition to Entrust’s personalized approach, Deb appreciates that the 24-hour staff can handle the girls.
-“I feel comfortable with them there,” she says.
-“I admire that they can do this job for eight hours a day.
-So many kids need this kind of help.”
+In addition to Entrust's personalized approach, Deb appreciates that the transitioning to a group home has worked well with the 24-hour staff can handle the girls.
+"I feel comfortable with them there," she says.
+"I admire that they can do this job for eight hours a day.
+So many kids need this kind of help."